zazi/slidy_tud/README.md

 Example
 -------

 * see [blank.html](https://github.com/zazi/slidy_tud/blob/master/blank.html) for an example of the new functionalities
+* see [here](http://zazi.smiy.org/slides/pmkb-defence/pmkb.html) for Slidy TUD in practise (best view with Firefox 4.x+, full-screen mode on, and Univers font family installed)